Veins Under Eyes Laser Treatment London & UK

 Does the treatment hurt?The Fotona laser system we utilise for under-eye vein treatments is highly precise, allowing for targeted treatment with minimal discomfort.
 During the procedure, patients often describe the sensation as akin to a thin elastic band lightly flicking against the skin.
 This sensation is coupled with brief moments of heat in the areas being treated.
 However, discomfort is typically minimal and tolerable, especially with the aid of our clinical assistant who continuously provides cool air onto the treatment area to soothe the skin and make the experience more comfortable.
 Our goal is to ensure your treatment is as pleasant and pain-free as possible.

 Can sclerotherapy be used for treating veins under the eyes?Sclerotherapy is a common treatment for spider veins and varicose veins in the legs, but it's typically not used for veins under the eyes.
 The skin around the eyes is very delicate, and the veins in this area are much smaller and closer to the surface than those on the legs.
-Injecting a sclerosing agent into these small veins can be challenging and carries a risk of complications, including skin discoloration, inflammation, and even visual impairment in rare cases.
+Injecting a sclerosing agent into these small veins can be challenging and carries a risk of complications, including skin discoloration, inflammation, and even vision impairment in rare cases.

 Instead, laser treatment is usually the preferred method for treating under-eye veins.
 Laser treatment is less invasive and can more precisely target the small, delicate veins in this area without the need for injections or incisions.